mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 {{% alert color="info" %}}
 The Tekton pipelines for Mendix are available to all customers using licensed Operators in Mendix for Private Cloud.

-Please make a request through [Mendix support](https://support.mendix.com) and your Customer Success Manager (CSM) will get in contact to arrange for access to these pipelines.
+Please make a request to your Customer Success Manager (CSM) to arrange for access to these pipelines.
 {{% /alert %}}

 ## 1 Introduction